 Firstly, thank you for visiting my blog, I hope you find it interesting and/or useful, hopefully both.
 And thank you even more if you decide you liked what you saw and would like to follow my ramblings and subscribe to regular updates.

 The blog, as its name is meant to suggest, takes a look at the nature that is present alongside us every day.
-There is so much that may be taken for granted or overlooked when we’re out and about whether that’s in a garden, a park, walking down a street, in the countryside or in a designated nature reserve.
-And if we don’t see it and appreciate it now, we may well lose it forever without us even being aware it was there in the first place.
+There is so much that may be taken for granted or overlooked when we’re out and about whether that’s in a garden, a park, walking down a street, in the countryside, by the sea or in a designated nature reserve.
+There’s always the chance that if we don’t see it and appreciate it now, we may lose it forever without us even being aware it was there in the first place.

 The posts are a nature journal of sorts, and a record of the things I see during the course of my day and on walks around a small corner of Northeast Wales.
-I have lived here for almost two years now since returning from ten years of living in Southern Spain and have hardly scratched the surface of what there is to see and learn about here.
-My understanding of the nature of the place is growing though and I am beginning to see patterns emerging through my blog posts in respect of what I am seeing and sometimes, missing.
+I have lived here for about five years now since returning from ten years of living in Southern Spain and I still feel I’ve hardly scratched the surface of what there is to see and learn about here.
+My understanding of the nature of the place is growing though, and I am beginning to see patterns emerging through my blog posts in respect of what I am seeing and sometimes, missing.

 I have always found the best way to learn about the places I’ve lived is to walk around them and see what’s there.
-That might sound like a strange thing to say, but so many people go out for walks and simply don’t notice what is actually there.
-I am I have been told on many occasions that I can be a frustrating person to go out with when someone else’s objective is simply to enjoy a good long walk.
+That might sound like an obvious thing to say, but so many people go out for walks and simply don’t notice what is actually there.
+I so most of my walking alone with just my camera for company.
+I’ve been told on many occasions that I can be a frustrating person to go out with when someone else’s objective is simply to enjoy a good long walk!
 I simply seem to notice things that others are oblivious to and love to point them out in the hope that they might find them as interesting as I do.
-That means taking a walk with me may turn into more of a meander with lots of stops to take photographs and I usually get left behind to catch up if I can.
-That is why most of my really productive outings have been those when I have been out on my own, free to meander at will.
+Taking a walk with me then may turn into more of a meander, with lots of stops to take photographs.
+I usually get left behind to catch up if I can.

 SPECIES COLLECTIONS & IDs